DuPage County, Illinois: 2022 American Community Survey

+2010 Census

 There were 325,601 households, out of which 37.00% had children under the age of 18 living with them, 60.90% were married couples living together, 7.90% had a female householder with no husband present and 28.00% were non-families.
 22.90% of all households were made up of individuals, and 6.80% had someone living alone who was 65 years of age or older.
 The average household size was 2.73 and the average family size was 3.27.

-In the county, the population was spread out, with 26.70% under the age of 18, 8.20% from 18 to 24, 32.40% from 25 to 44, 22.80% from 45 to 64 and 9.80% who were 65 years of age or older.
+In the county, 26.70% of the population was under the age of 18, 8.20% was from 18 to 24, 32.40% from 25 to 44, 22.80% from 45 to 64 and 9.80% was 65 years of age or older.
 The median age was 35 years.
 For every 100 females, there were 97.20 males.
 For every 100 females, age 18 and over, there were 94.20 males.

 The median income for a household in the county was $98,441 and the median income for a family was $113,086.
 Males had a median income of $60,909 versus $41,346 for females.
 The mean or average income for a family in DuPage County is $121,009, according to the 2005 census.
 The per capita income for the county was $38,458.
 About 2.40% of families and 3.60% of the population were below the poverty line, including 3.90% of those under age 18 and 4.30% of those age 65 or over.

 Religion

 DuPage County has several hundred Christian churches, and especially around Wheaton is a Bible Belt, with Wheaton College and various other evangelical Christian colleges, and publishing houses including InterVarsity Press, Crossway, Tyndale House, Christianity Today and other smaller ones in the area.
-Well-known churches include the Community Christian Church of Naperville, College Church of Wheaton, Wheaton Bible Church, and First Baptist Church of Wheaton.
+Notable churches include megachurches like Community Christian Church in Naperville, Wheaton Bible Church, Christ Church in Oak Brook, and other large congregations like College Church.
 There is also a large Catholic population, the county being part of the Diocese of Joliet and the National Shrine of St Therese in Darien.
 There is also the Ukrainian Orthodox Church in Glendale Heights.

 The Theosophical Society in America in Wheaton, the North American headquarters of the Theosophical Society Adyar, provides lectures and classes on theosophy, meditation, yoga, Eastern and New Age spirituality.
 Islamic mosques are located in Villa Park, Naperville (two mosques), Glendale Heights, Willowbrook, Westmont, Lombard, Bolingbrook, Addison, Woodale, West Chicago, and unincorporated Glen Ellyn.
 There are Hindu temples in Bartlett, Bensenville, Bloomingdale, Carol Stream, Itasca and Medinah, and an Arya Samaj center in West Chicago.
 There is a Nichiren Shōshū Zen Buddhist temple in West Chicago and a Theravada Buddhist Temple, called the Buddha-Dharma Meditation Center, in Willowbrook.
 There is also a Reform synagogue, Congregation Etz Chaim, in Lombard and an unaffiliated one in Naperville, called Congregation Beth Shalom.